Erizur/frozen-bubble-sdl2/README.md

 # Frozen-Bubble: SDL2
 An ongoing port of the original Frozen-Bubble 2 into a newer C++ codebase using SDL2.
-I am plan on reimplementing most features from the original Frozen-Bubble 2 into the codebase, but some of them might be out of my knowledge, but feel free to contribute if you want!
+I am planning on reimplementing most features from the original Frozen-Bubble 2 into the codebase, but some of them might be out of my knowledge.
+Feel free to contribute if you want!

 **Currently implemented:**
 - [X] Title Screen